johnnyshankman/hihat/README.md

 This is a bare bones app meant for use with big folders of music, such as something you might end up with if you used to use iTunes. _Simply hit the import icon in the top right, select a folder, wait for the import proces to finish, and use as you would any other media player._

+Every time you boot the app from then on in, it'll load your library automagically!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- GETTING STARTED -->